dd-dreams/llfind/README.md

 # <p align="center" style="font-family: sans-monospace"> llfind

-llfind (Linked Library Finder) is a fast and a very minimal tool to find dynamically linked libraries in executables.
-The program supports the following formats: Mach-O, ELF and PE (Portable Executable).
+llfind (Linked Library Finder) is a fast and a very minimal tool/library to find dynamically linked libraries in executables.
+The program supports the following formats: Mach-O (including multi-architectures), ELF and PE (Portable Executable).

 ## Installation